In this guide we’ll take a look at the best garden strimmers for the UK market.

-Petrol strimmers are usually more powerful than electric strimmers and more suitable for heavy work such as overgrown gardens and allotments.
+Petrol strimmers are usually more powerful than electric strimmers.
+This makes them more suitable for heavy work such as overgrown gardens and allotments.

-The powerful engine can really go some, so you’ll have no worries about those tough stingers, dock leaves and brambles.
-It’s not as noisy as some petrol strimmers either, though if you’re going to use it for some time earplugs are recommended.
+The powerful engine can really pack a punch.
+You won’t have to worry about getting through those tough stingers, dock leaves or brambles.
+It’s not as noisy as some petrol strimmers either, although if you’re going to use it for some time earplugs are recommended.

-There’s no auto feed spool BUT it has a bump head line spool that actually works well.
+There’s no auto-feed spool BUT it has a bump-feed spool that actually works well.